Define a solid foundation for the digital transformation of the front end of your business.

 How sales enablement becomes revenue enablement

-In this model, sales and account management teams continually share their insight and expertise to feed into lead-scoring strategies, workflow definition and content creation process.
+In this model, contract manufacturing sales and account management teams continually share their insight and expertise to feed into lead-scoring strategies, workflow definition, and the content creation process.
+Service tickets, NCRs, and on-time delivery data should loop back into content, messaging, and account plans.
+To close the loop, track RFQ turnaround, quote-to-order percentage, and renewal rate.

 All these activities help to secure new revenue opportunities through a relentless focus on customer satisfaction.